Uziel García

-Uziel Amin García Martínez (born 9 April 2001) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Atlético Morelia.
+Uziel Amin García Martínez (born 9 April 2001) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Piratas.

 International career

 García was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.

 In June 2023, he took part in the Maurice Revello Tournament in France with Mexico, in which he finished second, losing in final against Panama.